kubernetes/community/contributors/design-proposals/statefulset-update.md

 While this proposal does not address [VolumeTemplateSpec updates](https://github.com/kubernetes/kubernetes/issues/41015), this would be a valuable feature for production users of storage systems that use intermittent compaction as a form of garbage collection.
-Application that use log structured merge trees with size tiered compaction (e.g Cassandra) or append only B(+/*) Trees (e.g Couchbase) can temporarily double their storage usage when compacting their on disk storage.
+Applications that use log structured merge trees with size tiered compaction (e.g Cassandra) or append only B(+/*) Trees (e.g Couchbase) can temporarily double their storage usage when compacting their on disk storage.
 If there is insufficient space for compaction